streamwithadot/TheQKit/README.md

 ///     - questionBackgroundAlpha: *Optional* allows the opacity of the question/incorrect/correct screens to be changes.
 (0.0 ..
 1.0)
 ///     - isEliminationDisabled: *Optional* Users will never know if they are eliminated or not, simulates a non-elimination game mode
 ///     - useWebPlayer: *Optional* toggles from using the native AVPlayer to using an embedded webplayer via WebKit.
 MUST HAVE "webPlayerURL" DEFINED IN TheQKit.initialize(...)
 IN THE APP DELEGATE TO WORK
+///     - alwaysUseHLS: *Optional* forces the player to use the HLS url even if the LLHLS url is present - default behavior uses LLHLS if present.

 let options = TQKGameOptions(logoOverride: <#T##UIImage?#>,
                             colorCode: <#T##String?#>,